#SPINE2019 | Thursday 7 March – Saturday 16 March

 Libraries are creative spaces.

-Now in its 5th year SPINE 2019 produced by Apples and Snakes is running in 17 boroughs across London.
+Now in its 5th year, SPINE Festival will be running in 17 boroughs across London from 7 – 16 March.

-Bexley • Brent • Bromley • Croydon • Ealing • Islington • Hammersmith and Fulham • Kensington & Chelsea • Kingston • Lewisham • Merton • Newham • Southwark • Sutton • Tower Hamlets • Westminster.
+Bexley • Brent • Bromley • Croydon • Ealing • Islington • Hammersmith & Fulham • Hounslow • Kensington & Chelsea • Kingston • Lewisham • Merton • Newham • Southwark • Sutton • Tower Hamlets • Westminster

 There are ten multi-talented artists who are in residence in 5 different libraries around London.